Nintendo mobile games: Mario Kart Tour (2019)

 In January 2018, Nintendo announced a mobile version of the Mario Kart series, Mario Kart Tour, for iOS and Android devices.
 Nintendo announced in April 2019 that they would be holding a closed beta for the game, exclusively for Android users, which took place from late May to early June.
 Initially expected to be released by March 2019, the game was released on September 25, 2019.
 The game was downloaded more than 10 million times on its first day, beating the previous first-day record holder Pokémon Go which had 6.7 million, according to Apptopia.

 Pikmin Bloom (2021)

 In March 2021, Nintendo and Niantic announced a partnership with games developed and published by Niantic for mobile, with the Pikmin franchise being the first one to be released in 2021.

-Hey, Mario!
+Hello, Mario!
 (2025)

-In August 2025, Nintendo released an app aimed at children, where players can interact with a 2D Mario's face, in a similar fashion to Super Mario 64s title screen.
+Nintendo released a smart device app aimed for young children as part of the My Mario line, entitled Hello, Mario!, where players can interact with a 2D Mario's face, in a similar fashion to Super Mario 64s title screen.
 They can manipulate Mario's face, and summon a number of power-ups and enemies to affect the screen and make things happen to Mario.
-It is currently only available in Japan.
+The app initially launched in Japan on August 26, 2025, and later launched in most regions on February 19, 2026.
+The app is also available for Nintendo Switch.
+A sister app entitled Hello, Yoshi! was launched in Japan in November 2025.